vinylmatt/bookserveWPplugin/bookserve/readme.txt

 = Can I do this all by myself? =

 Yes you can, in fact the people running the property are best placed to manage and market themselves.

-= Marketing!
-That sounds difficult.
-What's the TL;DR version? =

-Take some good pictures, find out what rates are like in your area and be realistic about where your property in location / quality / reputation.
-Price accordingly, and make some good offers.
-Consider using the 'billboard effect' by posting your unsold inventory to Expedia.
-Work on improving your reputation by treating your customers well.

 == Screenshots ==